ProVia Windows Reviews: A Minnesota Contractor's Honest Take (2026)

 Are ProVia windows better than Andersen?

-ProVia Endure windows offer comparable or better energy performance than Andersen 400 Series at a lower price point.
-Renewal by Andersen's Fibrex windows are a premium product but typically cost 30–50% more than similar ProVia models.
-For most replacement projects, ProVia offers better value.
+ProVia Endure offers comparable or better energy performance than Andersen 400 Series at a lower price point.
+Renewal by Andersen's Fibrex windows typically cost 30–50% more.

 Do ProVia windows have any problems?

-The most common complaints are long lead times (6–12 weeks since they're made to order), limited retail availability (dealer-only sales), and fewer design options than premium brands like Marvin.
-These are trade-offs of ProVia's business model, not quality issues with the windows themselves.
+The most common complaints are long lead times (6–12 weeks), limited retail availability, and fewer design options than Marvin.
+These are trade-offs of ProVia's business model, not quality issues.

 Get a Free ProVia Window Estimate in the Twin Cities

-Modern Exterior Systems is a ProVia authorized dealer serving Minnetonka, Minneapolis, and 90+ Twin Cities communities.
+Modern Exterior Systems is a ProVia authorized dealer serving Eden Prairie, Minneapolis, and 90+ Twin Cities communities.
 We offer free in-home consultations with honest pricing — no high-pressure sales tactics.
-Call us at 952-206-6339 or request your free estimate online to see how ProVia windows can improve your home's comfort and energy efficiency.
+Call us at 952-206-6339 or request your free estimate online.